Geodesics motion of test particles around Schwarzschild-Klinkhamer wormhole with topological defects and gravitational lensing: Geodesics motion of test particles by wormhole with a cosmic string

-which is equals to $\frac{1}{\alpha}$ times the expression obtained in the background of a Schwarzschild solution \cite{SW}.
+which is equals to $\frac{1}{\alpha}$ times a similar expression obtained in the background of Schwarzschild solution \cite{SW}.
 Here, $r$ coordinate lies in the interval $b \leq r < \infty$, where $ 2\,M < b <3\,M$ instead of $r \in[0, \infty)$.
-We see that the presence of a cosmic string in the space-time geometry increases the deflection angle compared to the known expression in Schwarzschild solution.
+We see that the presence of cosmic string in the space-time geometry increases the deflection angle compared to the known expression in Schwarzschild solution.